 Students should read the descriptions of the two tracks outlined below carefully.
 The decision which track a student wants to pursue can be decided once a student arrives on campus during discussion with the graduate advisor.

-The Conventional Track requires the completion of 28 hours (9 courses) of graded course credit.
-Six hours (two courses) of senior level undergraduate course work may be allowed to replace the required electives, with approval of the student’s Committee and the Graduate School, toward the completion of the 28 hours graded course work.
+The Conventional Track requires the completion of 26 hours (9 courses) of graded course credit.
+Six hours (two courses) of senior level undergraduate course work may be allowed to replace the required electives, with approval of the student’s Committee and the Graduate School, toward the completion of the 26 hours graded course work.
 In addition, students must complete at least 4 hours of Crm J 702 credits.
 Crm J 702 credits, which are evaluated as pass or fail only, represent efforts by students engaged in independent study and the preparation of the M.A. final non-thesis exam.
-This makes for a minimum of 32 credit hours total.
+This makes for a minimum of 30 credit hours total.

 Master’s Degree with a Certificate in Global Justice and Security Track

 This M.A. is designed as a cross-disciplinary degree combining Criminal Justice and Political Science courses which deal with the changing dynamics and configurations of security and crime patterns and issues across the world.
 Security threats and crime in the USA are increasingly affected by global developments and hence cannot be dealt with effectively by security and crime policies that focus solely on the USA.

 This M.A. track requires a total of 32 semester hours, including seven core graded courses, two elective graded courses, and four hours of CRMJ 702.
 Students must successfully complete at least 32 hours of graded course work, 22 hours (7 courses) of which must be at the 500- level.

 Six hours (two courses) of senior level undergraduate course work may be allowed, by approval of the student’s Committee and the Graduate School, toward the completion of the 28 hours of graded course work.